tassneemaltaf/local_jobs_api/README.md

 ## Overview
 The Local Jobs Listings API is a platform that helps unemployed individuals find local job opportunities while allowing recruiters to post job openings.
+The project is live on: https://tassneemaltaf.pythonanywhere.com/ until June of 2025

 ## Objective
 Help unemployed individuals find local job opportunities.